wazo-platform/wazo-doc/source/upgrade/old_upgrade_notes.rst

 * If you have setup a custom X.509 certificate for HTTPS (e.g. from Let's Encrypt), you have to update your config in ``/etc/xivo/custom/custom-certificate.yml``, according to the :ref:`updated documentation <https_certificate>`, namely for the config regarding ``websocketd``.

-Consult the `17.16 Roadmap <https://projects.wazo.community/versions/269>`_ for more information.

 17.15